PaddlePaddle/PaddleOCR/docs/paddlex/overview.en.md

 The All-in-One development tool [PaddleX](https://github.com/PaddlePaddle/PaddleX/tree/release/3.0-beta1), based on the advanced technology of PaddleOCR, supports **low-code full-process** development capabilities in the OCR field.
 Through low-code development, simple and efficient model use, combination, and customization can be achieved.
 This will significantly **reduce the time consumption** of model development, **lower its development difficulty**, and greatly accelerate the application and promotion speed of models in the industry.
 Features include:

-* 🎨 [**Rich Model One-Click Call**](https://paddlepaddle.github.io/PaddleOCR/latest/en/paddlex/quick_start.html): Integrates **17 models** related to text image intelligent analysis, general OCR, general layout parsing, table recognition, formula recognition, and seal recognition into 6 pipelines, which can be quickly experienced through a simple **Python API one-click call**.
+* 🎨 [**Rich Model One-Click Call**](https://paddlepaddle.github.io/PaddleOCR/latest/en/paddlex/quick_start.html): Integrates **17 models** related to text image intelligent analysis, general OCR, general layout analysis, general table recognition, formula recognition, and seal text recognition into 6 pipelines, which can be quickly experienced through a simple **Python API one-click call**.
 In addition, the same set of APIs also supports a total of **200+ models** in image classification, object detection, image segmentation, and time series forcasting, forming 20+ single-function modules, making it convenient for developers to use **model combinations**.

 * 🚀 [**High Efficiency and Low barrier of entry**](https://paddlepaddle.github.io/PaddleOCR/latest/en/paddlex/overview.html): Provides two methods based on **unified commands** and **GUI** to achieve simple and efficient use, combination, and customization of models.
 Supports multiple deployment methods such as **high-performance inference, service-oriented deployment, and edge deployment**.
-Additionally, for various mainstream hardware such as **NVIDIA GPU, Kunlunxin XPU, Ascend NPU, Cambricon MLU, and Haiguang DCU**, models can be developed with **seamless switching**.
+Additionally, for various mainstream hardware such as **NVIDIA GPU, Kunlunxin, Ascend, Cambricon, and Haiguang**, models can be developed with **seamless switching**.

 > **Note**: PaddleX is committed to achieving pipeline-level model training, inference, and deployment.
 A model pipeline refers to a series of predefined development processes for specific AI tasks, including combinations of single models (single-function modules) that can independently complete a type of task.
 ## 2. OCR-Related Capability Support